Virginia-Pennsylvania Boundary

 Source: University of Pittsburgh - Darlington Digital Library, Part of the Ohio River... and the courses of Christopher Gist's first and second tours

-In England, John Mitchell produced a different map in 1755 to display the English claims on the North American continent.
-It too identified the lands west of Pennsylvania as "Virginia."
+In England, John Mitchell produced a map in 1755 to display the English claims on the North American continent.
+It identified all the lands west of Pennsylvania as "Virginia."
 The Mitchell map also colored the lands west of the Mississippi River to show Virginia owned the lands between the 36° 30' parallel of latitude and the 40° parallel.

 Virginia's control to the Pacific Ocean was defined in the Second Charter in 1609, issued by King James I. The boundary on the north was limited by the 1620 New England charter and later grants to others.
 Mitchell's map acknowledged Virginia's claims to lands west of Pennsylvania and east of the Illinois river, accepting the Ohio Company's grant, but did not indicate Virginia owned lands above the 40° parallel west of the Illinois River.
 On the south, Virginia's boundary was defined at the 36° 30' parallel by the 1665 grant of North Carolina to the eight proprietors.